thisisqubika/react-native-template/README.md

   - `controllers`: Folder to store all your network and storage logic (you should have one controller per resource).
   - `App.js`: Main component that starts your whole app.
 - `index.js`: Entry point of your application as per React-Native standards.

+## Setup environments
+Add the environment variables files in root folder(.env.staging and .env.production)

+#### Android

+A map associating builds with env files is already defined in `app/build.gradle` you can modify or add environments if needed.

+#### iOS

+The basic idea in iOS is to have one scheme per environment file, so you can easily alternate between them.

+Start by creating a new scheme:

+- In the Xcode menu, go to Product > Scheme > Edit Scheme
+- Click Duplicate Scheme on the bottom
+- Give it a proper name on the top left.
+For instance: "Production"
+- Then edit the newly created scheme to make it use a different env file.
+From the same "manage scheme" window:

+Expand the "Build" settings on left
+- Click "Pre-actions", and under the plus sign select "New Run Script Action"
+- Where it says "Type a script or drag a script file", type: `echo ".env.production" > /tmp/envfile` replacing .env.production with your file

 ## Styleguide
 For coding styling we decided to go with ESLint and [Airbnb's styleguide](https://github.com/airbnb/javascript) with a few exceptions that you can find on the [.eslintrc.json](./.eslintrc.json)